manonpbart/Machine-Learning-for-Optical-Communication/README.md

 <img width="1176" height="407" alt="08c35939-f62b-4a54-871d-0a546ab90dea" src="https://github.com/user-attachments/assets/acc518cc-9909-4196-b170-b766abb71ff2" />

+Beyond just singular modes, this packages allows you to generate data sets containing many different LG, IG, HG modes at different turbulence levels.
+More information on how to generate these modes is shown below.

 ### Machine Learning:

 For machine learning tasks, large data sets must be created.
-Examples of this process is shown in beam_project/examples/GenerativeModel.ipynb
+The data set generation and a full denoising convolutional autoencoder is presented in **beam_project/examples/GenerativeModel.ipynb**

 Using the beam simulation package, data sets can be created using

-        import beam_simulation as bs
         from beam_simulation.create_oam_list import GenerateOAM
         gen = GenerateOAM(
             mode_types=["LG"],